Laser Hair Removal

 - A mild sunburn-like sensation is expected and usually lasts less than 1 hour (rarely up to 72 hrs).

 - Mild swelling usually resolves quickly as well.
-A non steroidal such as ibuprofen or naproxen (Motrin, Aleve) or Tylenol can be used but is rarely needed.
-Feel free to apply cold gel packs as well.
+A non-steroidal such as ibuprofen or naproxen (Motrin, Aleve) or Tylenol can be used but is rarely needed.
+Feel free to apply cold gel packs as well if the area feels warm.

 - Bathe or shower as usual.
 Avoid aggressive scrubbing including loofah sponges.
 Appearance of hair growth/stubble may continue post-treatment, usually for no more than 2-3 weeks.
 This is not necessarily new hair growth.
 Treated hairs require time to be shed from the skin.
 At the 2 to 3 week point you should notice less regrowth in the region that was treated.

-- Follow up treatments are usually at 6 to 12 week intervals (see above).
+- Follow up treatments are usually at 6 to 12 week intervals (varies according to the area being treated).

 - Age, ethnicity, weight, hormones, diet, prescription medication, and metabolism all affect how your hair grows and responds to laser hair removal.

-- Use sun block and avoid shaving, swimming, or hot tub/Jacuzzi use while the area is irritated.
-Shaving or depilatory creams (ex:Nair) are OK between sessions.
+- Use sun block routinely.
+Shaving or depilatory creams (ex:Nair) are OK between sessions but remember do not pluck or wax the remaining hairs as this will interfere with effectiveness of future treatment sessions.
 Remember not to tweeze/pluck/wax/sugar, etc.